-STUDENT LAST NAME (Please print)
+STUDENT LAST NAME (Please print) GRADE

-STUDENT FIRST NAME (Please print)
+STUDENT FIRST NAME (Please print) SPORT

-GRADE

-SPORT

-I have read and understand the conditions under which my son/daughter becomes a member of an athle squad, and give my consent to his/her participation.
-He/she has had no illnesses, physical conditions of injuries that would prevent his/her participation this season.

-By signing this permission form, I signify that I understand that there are risks inherent in permitti son or daughter to participate in interscholastic athletics, including the risk of serious physical in including but not limited to concussions.
-This consent to my child's participation is given with knowledge that participation in interscholastic athletics can present inherent risks of injury that no a of care, caution, instruction, expertise or supervision can eliminate.
-Mindful of these risks, I voluntarily my permission for my son/daughter to participate in interscholastic athletics.
-I further agree to present inherent risks of injury that no a of care, caution, instruction, expertise or supervision can eliminate.
-Mindful of these risks, I voluntarily my permission for my son/daughter to participate in interscholastic athletics.
-I further agree to present inherent risks of injury that no a of care, caution, instruction, expertise or supervision can eliminate.
-Mindful of these risks, I voluntarily my permission for my son/daughter to participate in interscholastic athletics.
-I further agree to present and the care of the car njuries, ith the amount ly give omptly
+I have read and understand the conditions under which my son/daughter becomes give my consent to his/her participation.
+He/she has had no illnesses, physical conhis/her participation this season.
+By signing this permission form, I signify that I use in permitting my son or daughter to participate in interscholastic athletics, including louding but not limited to concussions.
+This consent to my child's participation participation in interscholastic athletics can present inherent risks of injury that no expertise or supervision can eliminate.
+Mindful of these risks, I voluntarily give matricipate in interscholastic athletics.
+I further agree to promptly inform the District concussion outside of school so that appropriate safeguards can be taken with respinterscholastic athletics. nditions or injuries that would prevent understand that there are risks inherent ing the risk of serious physical injuries, is given with the knowledge that amount of care, caution, instruction, my permission for my son/daughter to rict in the event my child sustains a

-I have read the above Code of Conduct for a District Student-Athlete and I am willing to adhere to al and expected behaviors.
-I am also aware that disciplinary actions will be instituted if I fail to adhere rules and expected behaviors.
+I have read the above Code of Conduct for a District Student-Athlete and I am wil behaviors.
+I am also aware that disciplinary actions will be instituted if I fail to adhe

 PARENT/GUARDIAN SIGNATURE DATE

-I have read and understand the conditions under which I must abide for my continued participation on athletic squad. an
+I have read and understand the conditions under which I must abide for my contin nued participation on an athletic squad.

 STUDENT-ATHLETE SIGNATURE DATE